UWPCE-PythonCert/PythonCertDevel/source/modules/Exceptions.rst

     In [515]: divide (12,0)
     ZeroDivisionError: b can not be zero

-Note how you can pass a message to the Exception object constructor.
+note how you can pass a message to the exception object constructor.
 It will get printed when the exception is printed.

 Built in Exceptions
 -------------------

-You can create your own custom exceptions
+You can create your own custom exceptions.

 But...